ArduCustom/arducustom.github.io/v/dev/ArduCopter/Parameters.rst

 | *Note: This parameter is for advanced users*

-This parameter sets the size of the dead zone that is applied to negative baro height spikes that can occur when takeing off or landing when a vehicle with lift rotors is operating in ground effect ground effect\.
+This parameter sets the size of the dead zone that is applied to negative baro height spikes that can occur when taking off or landing when a vehicle with lift rotors is operating in ground effect ground effect\.
 Set to about 0\.5m less than the amount of negative offset in baro height that occurs just prior to takeoff when lift motors are spooling up\.
 Set to 0 if no ground effect is present\.

 +-----------+------------+